 Geo Espinosa, N.D., L.Ac, CNS, is the Director of the Integrative Urology Center at New York University Langone Medical Center.
 Before joining NYU, Dr. Geo was a clinician, researcher and director of clinical trials at the Center for Holistic Urology at Columbia University Medical Center.
 He is a licensed naturopathic doctor, licensed acupuncturist and Certified Nutrition Specialist.
 Dr. Geo did his residency/fellowship in Urology at Columbia University Medical Center, Department of Urology under Dr. Aaron Katz.
 His research and practice is exclusive to prostate disorders, general urology and men’s health.

 Dr. Geo is a member of the American Herbalist Guild, the American Urological Association, and the American Association of Naturopathic Physicians.

 Dr. Geo is an author of the naturopathic entry in “1000 Cures for 200 Ailments,” by Harper Collins; March 2007 and “Prostate cancer – Nutrients that may slow its progression,” Chapter 40 in Food and Nutrients in Disease Management – Maryland: Cadmus Publishing, 2009.
 He has authored papers on prostate cancer and BPH in the journal of European Urology and Primary Care: Clinics in Office Practice respectively.
-In addition, he has written on integrative approaches for urologic conditions in the Washington Post, Body and Soul magazine, NDNR, Insight – Prostate Cancer Research Institute newsletter and Bottom line health.
+For more on Dr. Geo’s work, see Dr. Geo’s Natural Health Blog and join him on Facebook.